 - 88 percent of consumers trust online reviews as much as personal recommendations.

-- 90 percent of people claim that positive online reviews influence their buying decisions, and 86 percent say their decisions are influenced by negative reviews.
+- 90 percent of people say positive online reviews influence their buying decisions, and 86 percent say negative reviews influence their decisions.

 Pretty crazy, right?
 Here’s the bottom line: One way or another, potential customers will likely decide whether to do business with you based on what others are saying about you online.
 You can either sit on the sidelines and ignore this fact, or you can get involved by actively working toward thoughtful, effective online reviews.